Rangers vs. Blue Jays Player Props Betting Odds

 - Live Stream: Watch the MLB on Fubo!

-- Chris Bassitt (14-7) will take to the mound for the Blue Jays and make his 30th start of the season.
+- The Rangers will hand the ball to Max Scherzer (12-6) for his 27th start of the season.

+- In 26 starts this season, he's earned a quality start in 14 of them.

+- In 26 starts this season, Scherzer has lasted five or more innings 21 times, with an average of 5.7 innings per appearance.

 |Opponent